Kandy-IO/kandy-distant-vdi/eLux/README.md

 - VerboseLevel: level to which to enable the logs.
 Level can be from 0 to 10.
 Is the equivalent of the --v command line switch for the browser container.
 Overrides the LogLevel option.
 - VerboseModules: Allows to filter the verbose logs.
 Is the equivalent of the --vmodule command line switch for the browser container. setting it to */rtc/*=1 will enable logs for each of the rtc files that have a verbose level of 1.
 Overrides the LogLevel option.
 - LogLevel: Level for which logs are stored. the value can be normal (default), verbose, warning and error.
+- SessionOverwrite: When enabled, the Kandy Distant Driver handles Session Start requests by creating a new session which overwrites any existing session.
+Accepted values are: `true`, `false` (default)

 #### Modules